 - In-laws may encourage or support domestic violence, but not perpetrate it themselves.

-- Multiple abusers may use coercive control tactics; exercise micro-controls on her movements – monitoring, tracking, and reporting on them; exert power and control from afar through texting, webcams, other technologies.
+- Multiple abusers may use coercive control tactics; exercise micro-controls on daily movements – monitoring, tracking, and reporting on them; exert power and control from afar through texting, webcams, other technologies.

 Push & Pull Factors